MyISAM Index Storage Space

 String indexes are space-compressed, which reduces the size of VARCHARs that don't use the full length, or a string that has trailing spaces.
 String indexes also make use of prefix-compression, where strings with identical prefixes are compressed.

-In the worst case, with no strings being space-compressed, the total index storage space will be (index_length+4)/0.67 per index.
+In the worst case, with no strings being space-compressed, the total index storage space are (index_length+4)/0.67 per index.

 This page is licensed: CC BY-SA / Gnu FDL